 non-error condition tests also for remote spawning), meaning that we

 actually do apply the best effort to keep our tests stable.
 A local

 operation can however fail for the same reasons as a normal method call can on

 In addition, local sends can fail in ProtoActor-specific ways:

 - if the mailbox does not accept the message (e.g. full

 - if the receiving actor fails while processing the message or is already terminated

 While the first is clearly a matter of configuration the second deserves some thought: the sender of a message does not get feedback if there was an exception while processing, that notification goes to the supervisor instead.
 This is in general not distinguishable from a lost message for an outside observer.

-Assuming strict FIFO mailboxes the abovementioned caveat of non-transitivity of the message ordering guarantee is eliminated under certain conditions.
+Assuming strict FIFO mailboxes the aforementioned caveat of non-transitivity of the message ordering guarantee is eliminated under certain conditions.
 As you will note, these are quite subtle as it stands, and it is even possible that future performance optimizations will invalidate this whole paragraph.
 The possibly non-exhaustive list of counter-indications is:

 Before receiving the first reply from a top-level actor, there is a lock which protects an internal interim queue, and this lock is not fair; the implication is that enqueue requests from different senders which arrive during the actor’s construction (figuratively, the details are more involved) may be reordered depending on low-level thread scheduling.
 Since completely fair locks do not exist on the CLR this is unfixable.